Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-Michael Porter Jr. and his Denver Nuggets teammates hit the court versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Friday.
+Michael Porter Jr. be on the court for the Denver Nuggets at 8:00 PM on Sunday against the Phoenix Suns in the 2023 NBA Playoffs.

-If you'd like to make predictions on Porter's performance, we dive into his available prop bets, using stats and trends, below.
+With prop bets in place for Porter, let's dive into some stats and trends to assist you in making good predictions.

 Michael Porter Jr. Prop Bets vs. the Suns